 1. Hope & Plum.
 This company does not disappoint!
 The patterns are adorable, two different fabric types (hemp or linen), the staff offers virtual fit checks, and THREE different lengths!

 3. Wildbird.
-Wildbird is newer to me for carriers but I love the fabric choices (linen) and they come in two different lengths and hardware choices.
+Wildbird is newer to me for carriers but I love the fabric choices (linen) and they come in two different lengths (standard and long) and two hardware choices.

 Onbuhimo

 5. Toddler Lenny Lamb.
-My favorite for 12 months+ because of the wider panel.
+One of favorite for 12 months+ because of the wider panel.
 Comfortable for me and my little one!

 Traditional ‘Backpack’ Carrier

 8. Hope and Plum Lark.
 This carrier was SO different for me but I am truly in love with it.
 It has two different sizes, wide cross backstraps, and a tall panel for longevity.
-The downside for me personally is that they opt not to include a cover but I love mine for sunny days.
-It’s also designed for babies in 3-6 month clothing sizes and up so you can use it when your baby reaches 10 lbs.
+It’s also designed for babies in 3-6 month clothing sizes but every baby is different so it’s best to get a fit check if you’re not sure.
+They also have a kid-carrier for 3t and up (25-65lbs).
+Get their flat bottom bag to store your carriers (almost any ring sling or soft structured carrier fits!) or any other essentials.
+I use them for diapers and extra clothes, make up, work essentials, etc .

 Toy Carriers for Kids